Characters: Pokémon Elite Four

 - Psychic Powers: At least with his Pokémon, because it isn't quite clear whether Lucian has them himself like most Psychic-type specialists (in contrast to how Sabrina expected the player to face her in Generation I, Lucian finishing a book as soon as the player walks into his room is merely stated to be good timing).
 At the very least, he's stated by an NPC to have a fondness for books on ESP, as well as books in general considering his frequenting the Canalave Library.

-- Signature Mon: Bronzong in Diamond and Pearl, Gallade in Platinum.
-Interestingly, these three changes to the Elite Four- Rhyperior, Magmortar, and Gallade -are the final three Pokemon used by the Sinis Trio in Pokemon Ranger: Shadows of Almia, and in that order, too.
+- Weapon of Choice: Bronzong in Diamond and Pearl, Gallade in Platinum.
+Interestingly, these three changes to the Elite Four- Rhyperior, Magmortar, and Gallade -are the final three Pokemon used by the Sinis Trio in Pokémon Ranger: Shadows of Almia, and in that order, too.

 - You Gotta Have Blue/Purple Hair